leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 866. Smallest Subtree with all the Deepest Nodes (Medium)

 Two DFS, one to calculate the depth and another to return subtrees.

+## 867. Prime Palindrome (Medium)

+Enumerate length of the number, then enumerate the first half of it.
+Produce the whole number and check whether it is a prime.